Tempate/Achillees/README.md

 All comments and feedback are appreciated.
 Feel free to join us at `##chessprogramming` on [Freenode IRC](https://webchat.freenode.net) and share your thoughts.

-You are also free to challenge it on [Lichess](https://lichess.org/@/Achillees)
+You are also free to challenge it on [Lichess](https://lichess.org/@/Achillees).

 ## Features

+> The project is under active development and new features will come shortly.

 ### Evaluation
 - Material count
 - Piece-Square tables

 - Pawn structure
-	- Isolated Pawns
-	- Doubled Pawns
+	- Isolated, doubled, passed, backward and pawn-chains

-	- Passed Pawns
+- Knight pair

-- Bishop and knight pair
+- Bishop pair

 - Rooks
-	- Open/Semi-open files
+	- Open and semi-open files
-	- Seventh rank
-	- Doubled rooks
+	- Doubled and connected

 - King safety

 ### Search
 - AlphaBeta Pruning
+- Move ordering
 - Transposition/Refutation Tables
-- Move ordering

-> The project is under active development and new features will come shortly.
+- Null move pruning

 ## Running the code